Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2019_FonNoel.md

 In general, I was able to set up and have Builbot run builds on pull requests and also changes to the master branch.

 The major things are achieved here are :
-- Breakdown and seperation of builds, so using thesame concept of build stages distinct sections such as the `migrator`, `site`, and `autograder` where assigned independent Builbot bulders which run more concurrently.
+- Breakdown and separation of builds, so using thesame concept of build stages distinct sections such as the `migrator`, `site`, and `autograder` where assigned independent Builbot bulders which run more concurrently.
 - There's a dramatic increase in the speed of builds.
 In practise from between 10mins to 2 hours to less than 5 minutes for the parts that were moved.

 <p align="center">